MuhammadFawzii/Learning-CSS/README.md

 2. Each folder contains assignments with detailed examples and exercises.
 3. Review the code, complete the exercises, and experiment with CSS properties.

-## Topics Covered

-- **Lessons 01 to 04: Elements and Naming**
-  - Basics of HTML structure and CSS selectors.
-  - Naming conventions for classes and IDs.

-- **Lessons 05 to 08: Background, Margin, and Padding**
-  - Background properties: color, image, and position.
-  - Box model: margins and padding adjustments.

-- **Lessons 09 to 12: Borders, Outline, and Display**
-  - Border styles and outline differences.
-  - CSS display properties (block, inline, flex).

 ## Contributing

 Feel free to open an issue or submit a pull request to improve the content or fix issues.